MinaFoundation/PGT_gptSurveySummarizer/README.md

 1. Run `npm install`
 1. Start redis with `redis-server`
 1. Start the main bot script with `npm run bot`
+1. Or Start the main bot script with `npm run dev` to use nodemon in development phase.
 1. Start the gpt summarization script with `npm run summarizer`

 ## Docker image